ash/raku-course/essentials/hello-world/index.md

 print("Hello, World!\n");
 ```

-Notice that in the case of `print`, you need to manyally add the newline character at the end of the message.
+Notice that you need to manually add the newline character at the end of the message in the case of `print`.
 But don’t worry, we’ll cover all these details later.

-But before we move on, let me show one more exciting option.
+Before we move on, let me show one more exciting option.
 You can call a function as a method directly on the string:

 ```raku
 'Hello, World!'.say;